Phalcode/gamevault-docs/docs/server-docs/server-news.md

 # Server News

+You now have the ability to share news and updates with your users by providing a `news.md` file.
+Use this file to link them to your game wishlist form, share important updates, or just say hello.

-The server news file is used for sharing important updates, announcements, or a message of the day with your GameVault Server users.
-This file supports the [Markdown](https://wikipedia.org/wiki/Markdown) format, making it easy to format and structure your content.
-You can edit the news file using any text editor or script.
-The file is located at `/config/news.md`.
+This file supports [Markdown](https://wikipedia.org/wiki/Markdown) syntax, making it easy to format and structure your content.
+You can edit the `news.md` file using any text editor or script.
+It is located at `/config/news.md`.

+Once updated, users will receive a notification icon in their client, ensuring they see the latest news.